Rhodes University Courses

-The University has extensive volunteer programmes which features projects such as the undergraduates’ weekly mentorship programme at local schools.
-The advantages of being a university in a small town mean proximity to various locations make volunteering and service-learning a practical proposition.
-Many students tout their community engagement experience as one of the most positive aspects of their time at Rhodes – attesting to the maturity and knowledge gained; from experiencing diversity to contributing in make a difference to the lives of those less fortunate.
+The University has extensive volunteer programs which feature projects such as the undergraduates’ weekly mentorship program at local schools.
+The advantages of being a university in a small town mean proximity to various locations making volunteering and service-learning a practical proposition.
+Many students tout their community engagement experience as one of the most positive aspects of their time at Rhodes – attesting to the maturity and knowledge gained; from experiencing diversity to contributing in make a difference in the lives of those less fortunate.

 READY FOR HIGH-QUALITY TEACHING?

 The demands of study at university are very different from high school.
-First-year classes are usually larger than any experienced at school, and students must do much of the learning of their own.
+First-year classes are usually larger than any experienced at school, and students must do much of the learning on their own.